Must Privacy Give Way to Use Regulation?

 September 13, 2017

 Ben Wizner, Director of the ACLU’s Speech, Privacy and Technology Project and chief legal advisor to NSA whistleblower Edward Snowden gave a speech about the impact of modern technology on Privacy.
-Mr. Wizner’s talk reflect on privacy law in the United States and the upcoming Carpenter Supreme Court case concern law enforcement access to cell site location information.
+Mr. Wizner’s talk reflected on privacy law in the United States and the upcoming Carpenter Supreme Court case concerning law enforcement access to cell site location information.

 Adventures in Usable Privacy and Security: From Empirical Studies to Public Practice

 April 11, 2017